Call

 Punctal plugs

-These are tiny devices inserted into the tear ducts to block drainage and keep your eyes moist.
+These are tiny devices inserted into the tear ducts to slow drainage when not enough tears are being produced.
 This simple procedure can provide long-lasting relief from dry eye symptoms and improve your overall eye health.

 Meibomian gland expression